Turkish Airlines Flight 158

 Turkish Airlines Flight 158 was a scheduled domestic passenger flight from Istanbul Yeşilköy Airport to Ankara Esenboğa Airport, Turkey.
 On 16 January 1983, the aircraft operating the flight, a Boeing 727-200, landed about 50 m short of the runway at its destination airport in driving snow, broke up, and caught fire.
-Of the 67 occupants on board, 47 perished.
+Of the 67 occupants on board, 47 died.

+Accident

+The flight was a scheduled flight between Paris and Ankara Esenboğa Airport in Turkey, with a scheduled stop at Istanbul Yeşilköy Airport.
+As the Boeing 727 approached the airport in Ankara, weather conditions were bad, with driving snow and gusty winds.
+As the plane attempted to land, it hit the ground well short of the runway.
+It then struck an obstacle and broken into three pieces as it skidded onto the runway.
+The middle section of the plane exploded and burst into flames.

+The weather conditions hindered rescue attempts, as the roads were treacherous.
+Four taxis that were rushing to the airport to assist with the rescue efforts collided, killing four people.
+Many of the dead and injured were burned in the fire.
+Area hospitals had difficulty identifying the badly burned bodies.
+Some of the survivors had been seated in the tail section of the aircraft and were thrown from the aircraft when it broke apart.
+Most of the fatal injuries occurred to passengers in the middle section that caught on fire.

+After the crash, Esenboğa Airport was closed until the following afternoon to give investigators a chance to locate the flight recorders and to inspect the wreckage.

 Aircraft

 The aircraft, a Boeing 727-2F2 with three Pratt & Whitney JT8D-15 turbofan jet engines, was built by Boeing with manufacturer serial number 21603/1389, and made its first flight in 1978.

 Crew and passengers

 The aircraft had 7 crew and 60 passengers on board.
 47 passengers were killed.
-All members of the crew and 13 passengers survived the accident with injuries.
+All members of the crew and 13 of the passengers were injured, but survived the accident.
+Many of the dead and injured were burned in the fire.
+21 of the passengers were on connecting flights from Paris, Copenhagen, and Munich.